 Some smaller companies indulge their employees by offering a pet-friendly workplace.
-While free-roaming cats and dogs may not be suitable for every workplace, there other ways to take care of your fluffy friends.
+While free-roaming cats and dogs may not be suitable for every workplace, there are other ways to take care of your fluffy friends.

 19. Offering pet insurance

-Pet-owners know that trips to the vet can add up quickly.
+Pet owners know that trips to the vet can add up quickly.
 Group pet insurance can help employees cover the cost of caring for their pets.
 And it's actually more common than you might think.

 20. Animal therapy sessions

-Scheduling animal therapy sessions from time-to-time is another way to make sure your workplace has access to the mental health resources it needs.
+Scheduling animal therapy sessions from time to time is another way to make sure your workplace has access to the mental health resources it needs.
 Just make sure any allergy-sensitive employees work from home that day, and it's a win-win for everyone.